BHoM/BHoM/CONTRIBUTING.md

 # Contributing to the BHoM

-Geat to see you here! :smile: There are a number of ways to contribute and get involved.
-Please take a read and do reach out if curious to join in with our experiment. [hello@bhom.xyz](mailto:hello@bhom.xyz)
+Geat to see you here! :smile: There are a number of ways to contribute and get involved in the Buildings and Habitats object Model.
+Please do take a read and reach out if curious to join in with our collective experiment. [hello@bhom.xyz](mailto:hello@bhom.xyz)
 Check out our [wiki](https://github.com/BHoM/documentation/wiki) too for more info about the BHoM and how it works.

+Do also take a look at our [code of conduct](https://github.com/BHoM/BHoM/blob/master/docs/CODE_OF_CONDUCT.md) (_we also have one for [bots too](https://github.com/BHoM/BHoM/blob/master/docs/CODE_OF_CONDUCT_FOR_BOTS.md) if that is you?_ :+1: :robot:)

 ## Get stuck in

 - Submit an issue

-  Found a bug?
-Have an idea for a feature?
-Why not [submit an issue](https://github.com/BHoM/documentation/wiki/Submitting-an-Issue)?
+  Found a bug? :bug: Have an idea for a feature? :brain: Why not [submit an issue](https://github.com/BHoM/documentation/wiki/Submitting-an-Issue)?

 - Contribute code

-  Got an idea?
-Know how to fix an open issue?   :fork_and_knife: Fork away and feel free to raise a Pull Request to start a conversation!
+  Want to hack? :computer: Know how to fix an open issue?
+Branch :palm_tree: or Fork :fork_and_knife: away and feel free to raise a Pull Request to start a conversation.
+[See resolving an issue](https://github.com/BHoM/documentation/wiki/Resolving-an-Issue)!

 ## Other ways to contribute

-- Just get involved
+- Just get involved in the community

-  Even if you do not have code to contribute, a feature to request or an issue to report you can still get involved.
+  Even if you do not have code to contribute you can still get involved.
 Join the discussion on existing issues and pull requests.
-Visit our [Slack](https://join.slack.com/t/bhom/shared_invite/enQtNTE3NTM0NTkxMDc0LWYyZDMwZTA4MDg1ZDk2NmE3OGZlNzNhNzk2M2M2OTI0NmE2MGJkOTdjNTI3MGNiZTBmYTFiOGU5ZjZjZGIxMzg) or send us an [email](mailto:hello@bhom.xyz) to give us feedback or tell us what you use the BHoM for.

-- Help with an issue

-  Don't have an issue to submit?
-Experiencing an issue that has already been submitted?
-Still want to help but feel unable to solve it yourself?
-Join the discussion on an issue to help us investigate it.
+Also do feel free to ask a question or join a chat on [BHoM Slack](https://join.slack.com/t/bhom/shared_invite/enQtNTE3NTM0NTkxMDc0LWYyZDMwZTA4MDg1ZDk2NmE3OGZlNzNhNzk2M2M2OTI0NmE2MGJkOTdjNTI3MGNiZTBmYTFiOGU5ZjZjZGIxMzg) :loudspeaker:.

 - Contribute documentation

   Know some details that are not documented?
 Think that the documentation that is there is lacking detail?
-Got an example or tutorial you would like to share?
-Feel free to [submit an issue](https://github.com/BHoM/documentation/wiki/Submitting-an-Issue) and submit pull requests related to documentation too.
-If you've published some samples or tutorials somewhere else online, [let us know](mailto:hello@bhom.xyz).
+Got an example or tutorial you would like to share? :mortar_board: Feel free to [submit a documentation issue](https://github.com/BHoM/documentation/wiki/Submitting-an-Issue) and submit pull requests related to documentation too.
+If you've published some samples or tutorials somewhere else online, let us know!

-- Contribute translations

-  Speak languages other than English?
-Great!
-The BHoM need translators for both our documentation and localisation of our UIs so get involved and help us make the BHoM global.

 - Suggest a new Toolkit

   Use an application that does not already have a BHoM Adapter?
+  Reach out on [https://bhom.slack.com/](https://join.slack.com/t/bhom/shared_invite/enQtNTE3NTM0NTkxMDc0LWYyZDMwZTA4MDg1ZDk2NmE3OGZlNzNhNzk2M2M2OTI0NmE2MGJkOTdjNTI3MGNiZTBmYTFiOGU5ZjZjZGIxMzg) and let us and others know what you'd like to see.

+- Building a new BHoM Toolkit yourself?

-[Contact us](mailto:hello@bhom.xyz) and let us know what you'd like to see.
-Alternatively write one yourself, we'd love to hear from you if you do as we may wish to help you maintain it.
+    We'd love to hear from you as we may wish to help you maintain it. :construction:

-### Get even more involved
+## Get even more involved

-As a free software project anybody can contribute to the BHoM or create their own derivatives but if simply contributing is not enough for you and you would like to be more involved still then there are even more options for you.
-The BHoM is primarily developed and maintained by Core Contributors, a curated group of contributors who form the [BHoM organisation] open to anyone willing and able as detailed in our governance document.
-Core Contributors collaborate to plan and execute the roadmap for the higher level direction of the BHoM.
-If you are interested in becoming a Core Contributor please [Contact us](mailto:hello@bhom.xyz).
+As a free software project anybody can contribute to the BHoM or create their own derivatives.
+The roadmaps and development objectives for the core BHoM is primarily maintained by a group of Core Maintainers who form the [BHoM Governance Organisation](https://github.com/BHoM/BHoM/blob/master/docs/GOVERNANCE.md).
+This group is open to anyone willing and able, with contributions warmly encouraged as detailed in our governance document.

+If you might be interested in becoming listed as a Core Maintainer please [contact us at hello@bhom.xyz](mailto:hello@bhom.xyz)

 We will be excited to hear from you!